studieren-ohne-grenzen/dashboard-web-frontend/README.md

 ## Pages

-Since authentication is not yet avaiable, navigate to ```/login``` to see login and password reset pages.
+Since authentication is not yet available, navigate to ```/login``` to see login and password reset pages.